Bold, smoky, and easy! This cast-iron roasted red salsa brings taquería-style flavor to tacos, bowls, and chips without needing an oven.

 - Refry for deeper flavor (optional, but highly recommended): Add 2 teaspoons of olive oil to the same cast-iron skillet over medium heat.
 Once hot and shimmering, pour in the blended salsa carefully - it will sizzle and bubble.
 Simmer for 1–2 minutes to meld flavors, or longer (up to 5 minutes) for a thicker, richer salsa, stirring occasionally.

 - Taste and adjust as needed.
-Add more salt (a pinch at a time), a squeeze of lime juice, or another pepper if needed.
+Add more salt (a pinch at a time), a squeeze of lime juice, or another pepper if desired.
 Serve warm or chilled.

 Notes